cportner/sexSelectionSpacing/paper/niussp_v2.md

 *Claus C. Pörtner*

-**BIO.** Department of Economics, Albers School of Business and Economics, Seattle University, WA, USA, and Center for Studies in Demography and Ecology, University of Washington, USA.
+**Affiliation.** Department of Economics, Albers School of Business and Economics, Seattle University, WA, USA, and Center for Studies in Demography and Ecology, University of Washington, USA.

-***Summary.** In India, the male-to-female ratio at birth has increased since the mid-1980s.
+***Summary.** In India, the percentage of boys at birth has increased since the mid-1980s.
 **Claus Pörtner** ties the continuously growing use of sex selection to India's falling fertility among well-educated women.
 He shows how sex selection  substantially lengthened birth intervals, which, in turn, is